Helther/Trigonometrix/README.md

  * constexpr lookup table generator
  * testing and benchmarking utilities
  * test cases for accuracy and speed benchmarks
+ * SSE2/FMA implementations of some functions(where it's appropriate)
 ## Description
 Include header files and build in your project or run the provided tests.
 For sine and cosine there are two implementations to compare against each other: lookup-table-based and polynom-based.